Damitha Abeyratne

-Sedhavi Mudiyanselage Damitha Buddhini Abeyratne Bandara (දමිතා අබේරත්න; born 14 September 1975), popularly as Damitha Abeyratne, is a Sri Lankan film and teledrama actress.
+Sedhavi Mudiyanselage Damitha Buddhini Abeyratne Bandara (දමිතා අබේරත්න; born 14 September 1975), popularly known as Damitha Abeyratne, is a Sri Lankan film and teledrama actress.

 Career

 She schooled at Samudradevi Balika Vidyalaya, Nugegoda and St. Paul’s Girls School, Milagiriya.
 In 1987, she made her acting debut as an eight-year-old in the teledrama Passe Gena Manamali and later appeared in her first film Meeharaka directed by I. Hewawasam in 1993.
 However, she only played a significant role with Inoka Sathyangani's 2003 film Sulang Kirilli.
 This won her the Sarasaviya Best Actress Award, SIGNIS Best Actress Award and many other international awards.
 She was also won awards for the dramatic roles of Dandubasnamanaya television series and Mee Haraka film.
 Abeyratne played her debut role as director with the teledrama serial Sasara Sarani, where she was the producer as well.
 She also played the title role in Batti teledrama, which broadcast on ITN.